 From electrical engineering to youngest director of operations, Apple, and now founder and CEO of Vaya Life, Vashist Vasanthakumar has had quite a journey.
 Ask him how he handles these major shifts in both professional and geographical worlds, and he feels it was all meant to be.
 “I get this question a lot, but honestly, I feel it’s not that big a shift.
 I've always wanted to do something like this for a while and everything I learnt along the way helped me reach where I am today.
 The only ‘shift’ is that I came back to my hometown,” he laughs.

-He was interested in realised that business operations and after a master’s degree, he became the youngest director of operations at Apple, which only further excited the entrepreneurship bug in him.
+[After receiving his master's degree], he became the youngest director of operations at Apple, which only further excited the entrepreneurship bug in him.
 “The most important thing I learnt there was how much the design of a product can impact its success.
-Working there made me understand what design is,” he recalls, elaborating that his principle work at Apple involved design, user experiences and making
+Working there made me understand what design is,” he recalls, elaborating that his principle work at Apple involved design, user experiences and making products better.

 He came back to Chennai in 2016 with a goal to reinvent traditional and widely used personal products, starting with one of the most versatile products –—the lunchbox.
 “Many personal products have evolved, yet I saw that the lunchboxes I used to carry to school 20 years ago was still the same!
 And with the rising trend of eating out every day, re-inventing this made a lot of sense from a social stand-point,” he elaborates, adding that if their design appealed to people, it will inspire them to take lunch from home.